alhaol/DataScienceCourseSDU/README.md

 `Important!
 Currently pyspark requires that it is run with python version 3.7.5 or lower so if you have python 3.8 installed it will not work.`
 [See this issue for more info](https://github.com/pyinstaller/pyinstaller/issues/4265)

+## Running pyspark code inside a container

+To run spark code inside a container, an example was created in the `pysparkExampleImage` folder.
+The image can be created and deployed using the run.cmd command (needs to be run from inside the folder itself).
+Change the python file as needed, and change the dockerfile to fit with your needs.
+For example, add python packages inside this file.
+The first time it runs, it will take several minutes to complete.
+Subsequent runs should be ready within a second or two.

+Note, to make this work, the container is attached to the "hadoop" network that is created by the docker-compose file.
+Also, the docker-compose file has been changed since the initial setup, which means it will have to be updated if you are running your own version.
+The changed components are only related to the network section of the file (added name) and the docker-compose version (changed to 3.5).

 ## Credits

 This repo consists of several components created by Data Science Europe, but has been restructured into a part of a course run at the University of Southern Denmark.